Staff and Advisory Board

 Rhonda Auguste, Executive Director, The Wight Foundation (NJ), Leadership Committee

 A Cate alumna, Charlotte Brownlee graduated from Harvard University with a degree in art history and joined the Macy’s management training program in New York, ultimately becoming a buyer.
 After six years at Macy’s, she returned to California to earn her MBA at the UCLA Anderson School of Management.
 After business school, she was a manager with Deloitte Consulting, where she focused on change management and reengineering projects for high-tech and consumer-products companies.
-Ms. Brownlee joined UCLA Anderson in 2000, serving first as director of corporate and foundation relations.
+Charlotte joined UCLA Anderson in 2000, serving first as director of corporate and foundation relations.
 In 2004, Ms. Brownlee came back to the Mesa to lead the School’s annual giving and alumni relations programs.
 In 2007, she became the Director of Admissions at Cate.
-Ms. Brownlee has served on reunion gift committees for both her college and graduate schools, and as a mentor with the Fulfillment Fund in Los Angeles.
+Charlotte has served on reunion gift committees for both her college and graduate schools, and as a mentor with the Fulfillment Fund in Los Angeles.